cwensel/cascading/cascading-hadoop2-tez/README.md

 To use Tez as an alternative platform:

 * change your maven dependencies to `cascading-hadoop2-tez`
-* add any necessary Apache Tez dependencies as `providedCompile`
+* add any necessary Apache Tez dependencies as `provided`
 * use the c.f.t.Hadoop2TezFlowConnector instead of the c.f.h.Hadoop2MR1Planner.

 You cannot have both `cascading-hadoop2-mr1` and `cascading-hadoop2-tez` in your project without dependency issues.